 Admission Requirements Tabs

-Students in this area of study may be interested in the Global Mosaic Living-Learning Community.
+Students in this major may be interested in the Global Mosaic Living-Learning Community.

 If you join the Undergraduate Sociological Association, a club for majors, you'll have opportunities to volunteer and to hear guest speakers talk about their careers.
 The Iowa Sociological Association holds an annual meeting that simulates professional academic meetings.
 Students present papers to an audience of faculty and other students as part of a competition.
 You also may join the American Sociological Association and the Midwest Sociological Society.
 Your membership benefits will include discounts on professional journals, and you'll receive publications about careers and graduate programs.
 You'll also be able to attend professional meetings, where members network with others in the field.